Are you fascinated by aircraft?

 When do classes start and is there an application deadline?

 Classes start twice a year-in September and March.
-We are currently taking applications for the March 2017 classes and the deadline to apply is March 15 or until the classes are filled.
+We are currently taking applications for the September 2020 class.
+The application deadline is scheduled for August 19,2020, or until classes are filled, whichever occurs first.

 How many students will be accepted?